Introduction: What Makes a Dog Breed Rare?

 Origin | Netherlands |

 Their coats are white with blazing red or orange-red patches and a reddish-brown face.
 These dogs are devoted to their families and do well with older kids.
 Kooikers need positive training and continuous socialization.
-Their life span is 12-14 years.
+Their life expectancy is 12-14 years.

 Pyrenean Mastiff (aka Mastín del Pirineo)